zer0tonin/Mikochi/README.md

 ```

 It will start a frontend container (listening on 5000), a backend container (listening on 4000) and an nginx to wire both (listening on 8080).

-Use `make build` to run a production build in a single container.